 Telesales is quite similar to telemarketing when it comes to functions and work tasks.
 However, the difference is that telesales is more focused on closing a deal with a buyer while telemarketing also includes promoting your company’s brand and reaching out to potential customers.
 A telesales representative also cold calls current and prospective buyers to offer your company’s products and services using a pre-composed script.
 Like in telemarketing, the calls are based on an encoded database.
 They also answer any questions by the buyer regarding the product or service being offered, until they persuade them to try it.
 Before a call ends, telesales representatives should be able to secure buyer information for future reference.

 · Lead Generation

 As the name implies, this role is responsible for generating leads for your company.
 A lead generation specialist looks for, qualifies, and generates new leads to achieve the sales quotas, plans, and goals of your business.
-This role performs extensive market research, conducting frequent consumer needs analysis to determine how your product or service can help potential buyers.
+This role performs extensive market research, conducting a frequent consumer needs analysis to determine how your product or service can help potential buyers.
 Lead generation specialists also create lists of potential prospects to be used by telemarketers and telesales representatives.
-They also follow up on their generated leads, initiate communications with target customers and monitor successful conversions.
+They also follow up on their generated leads, initiate communications with target customers, and monitor successful conversions.
 A lead generation specialist collects all data necessary for customer database building, making sure that all communications between the company and its customers are recorded.

 · E-Commerce Sales